Skill Demand Index

 Which roles need Media Relations most:

-Marketing positions drive 57% of demand.
-Other also frequently list Media Relations as a requirement.
-Skills commonly paired with Media Relations include Marketing Strategy and Public Relations.
+Other positions drive 67% of demand.
+Marketing also frequently list Media Relations as a requirement.
+Skills commonly paired with Media Relations include Public Relations and Bachelor's Degree.

 Depth Level Distribution